 By default, as Subscriptions for Shopify Checkout integrates with the Shopify checkout, your Shopify shipping rates are also applicable for your customer’s subscriptions.

 This article will outline how Shopify applies your shipping rates to your customer's subscription orders, as well as answer some frequently asked questions.

-To see how to set up your shipping rates in Shopify, please visit to Shopify's article, Setting up shipping rates.
+To see how to set up your shipping rates in Shopify, please visit Shopify's article Setting up shipping rates.

-This article is relevant to Bold Subscriptions V2.
-If you have Bold Subscriptions V1 installed on your store, please visit Shopify Shipping Rates for V1.
-If you are unsure which version of Bold Subscriptions currently installed on your Shopify store, please visit our Identify Your Version of Bold Subscriptions.
+This article is relevant to Subscriptions on Shopify Checkout.
+If you have Subscriptions V1 installed on your store, please visit Shopify Shipping Rates for V1.
+If you are unsure which version of Bold Subscriptions is currently installed on your store, please visit Identify Your Version of Bold Subscriptions.

 When an order has both a one-time purchase and a subscription product together, your customer will be charged one rate.
 If an order contains a subscription product only, or the subscription product is set to recur, Shopify will use the least expensive shipping rate.

 In this example, you can see that your customer can choose a different shipping rate for the one-time purchase product, but the subscription product will recur with the lowest available rate.